Android is now over six years old and despite the green

 Another neat feature of Android is that it automatically backs up your contacts for you.
 When you set up an Android phone you’ll need to create a Google Account or sign in with an existing one.
 Every time you save a number to the address book of your Android phone it will be synced to your Google Account.

 The benefit of this is that if you lose your phone all of your numbers will be saved.
-The next time you get an Android phone and sign in with your Google Account, all of your contacts and friend's numbers will be displayed in your new phone’s address book immediately, no need to transfer or back them up anywhere else.
+The next time you get an Android phone (or and iPhone or Windows Phone if you prefer) and sign in with your Google Account, all of your contacts and friend's numbers will be displayed in your new phone’s address book immediately, no need to transfer or back them up anywhere else.

-Syncing is a way for your phone to keep all your information; websites, contacts, calendar entries, apps up-to-date and it can happen over your phones mobile data or WiFi connection, seamlessly, in the background.
+Syncing is a way for your phone to keep all your information; websites, contacts, calendar entries and apps up-to-date.
+This can happen over your phone's mobile data or WiFi connection, seamlessly, in the background.

 What apps can I get on an Android phone?